 You can have the nicest technology, machinery, and facility on the map, but your productivity will continue to suffer if your employees aren’t trained on the more complex systems needed to handle the volumes distribution centers are being called on to process.
 Continuous operation requires different, and often more advanced skills to keep these centers running at optimal levels.
 In a constrained labor market, finding these sought-after maintenance professionals can be a challenge.
 Now is the time to invest in training for long-term members of your maintenance team.

-The global pandemic and dramatic shift to e-commerce will continue to influence distribution center operations as we know it and require those who manage operations and maintain equipment to remain flexible and vigilant.
+The heightened number of supply chain disruptions combined with the dramatic shift to e-commerce will continue to influence distribution center operations as we know it, requiring those who manage operations and maintain equipment to remain flexible and vigilant.
 In the new era of distribution center maintenance that’s unfolding before us, it’s never been more important to focus on the crucial role of predictive maintenance and life-cycle monitoring.